MobcoderTech/ProgressBar/README.md

 # ProgressBar
-a beginner guide to UIProgressView Swift 3.0
+A beginner guide to UIProgressView Swift 3.0